Mesnage-Org/pgfinder/README.md

 ## Usage

-PGFinder is available in two forms a web-based User Interface (WebUI) at [mesnage-org.github.io/pgfinder/](https://mesnage-org.github.io/pgfinder/) or a command line interface (CLI) Python package.
+PGFinder is available in two forms: a web-based User Interface (WebUI) at [mesnage-org.github.io/pgfinder/](https://mesnage-org.github.io/pgfinder/) or a command line interface (CLI) Python package.